 The results?
 People will go pretty far.
 You can read about the study in more detail and watch a video of it here.

-A less depressing example is one involving a police officer and an expired parking meter.
+A less controversial example is one involving a police officer and an expired parking meter.
 The study showed that when a complete stranger (non-authority figure) suggests that you pay a stranger’s expired parking meter, less than half of people complied.
 However, when an authority figure (a police officer) suggests the same thing, almost 100% of people do it.

 There are many ways to achieve authority on your website.
 The use of simple icons, like a BBB (Better Business Bureau) rating or association logos work.
 If your company has uniforms, showing a person in your uniform helps position them as an authority figure.